-The cadets opened their hoses in unison, the first team attacking the left side of the room, the backup hose dowsing the right.
-They hit it in small bursts, “penciling” the flames so that the water had a chance to cool the fire without bathing them in steam.
-The search team was making their way through the room, frantically shoving furniture aside as they tried to locate the victims.
+The cadets opened their hoses in unison, the first team attacking the left side of the room, the backup hose dousing the right.
+They hit it in small bursts, “penciling” the flames so the water had a chance to cool the fire without bathing them in steam.
+The search team was making its way through the room, frantically shoving furniture aside as they tried to locate the victims.

 As the smoke cleared, they backed out of the building, dragging their hoselines and assisting the search crews with the victims, who would be dragged right back in for the next round.
 They stumbled out onto the tarmac, ripping off their masks, slapping each other on the back in acknowledgment of their concerted efforts.
 They were ushered over to the shade where a team of medics stripped them down, monitoring their blood pressure and pulse as the cadets filled their lungs.
 They were given water and ordered to drink.
 They then made their way back to the tarmac and prepared for another entry.

-The morning progressed in a steady succession of entry, attack, and escape.
+The morning progressed in a steady succession of evolutions.
 By lunchtime, they were exhausted, famished.
 The fires were allowed to die down as the cadets broke for lunch, collapsing on the field, attacking their food.

 The afternoon was capped with an academy tradition.
 The fires were relit for the final time and allowed to build.
 The entire class was then hustled inside the burn building on hands and knees where they huddled on the floor, tucked against the wall.
 And there they sat – no hoselines, no search.
 They were there for one reason: to appreciate the punishing heat of an interior fire.

-As the flames grew, the heat drove them down.
+As the flames grew, the heat drove the cadets down.
 It had a physical dimension to it, as if the ceiling were being lowered on top of them, crushing them beneath its weight.
-Michaels stayed in communication with the controller and when the temperature at the ceiling approached six hundred, they were ordered out of the building and were done for the day.
+Michaels stayed in communication with the controller, and when the temperature at the ceiling approached six hundred, they were ordered out of the building and were done for the day.

 “How did it go today, Samantha?”
-He held his gloves in his right hand and was pulling them through his left, enjoying the feel of the course material against his palm.
+He held his gloves in his right hand and was pulling them through his left, enjoying the feel of the coarse material against his palm.

 “Very well.
-An amazing experience,” Sam replied, smiling self-consciously at the impotency of her words.
+An amazing experience.”
+Sam smiled self-consciously at the impotency of her words.

 “Everyone did well.
 A smooth day.”

-Sam noticed how relaxed Daniels face appeared, even as he scanned the tarmac.
+Sam noticed how relaxed Daniels’ face appeared, even as he scanned the tarmac.
 He then swung his eyes and looked directly at her, noting the faint line above her mouth from the rope, a reminder of their night at the tower.
 Sam dropped her eyes, wondering if the others were looking on.
-She wanted to look at him and at the same time, disappear into the concrete, melt away quickly like a drop of rain on a hot day.
+She wanted to look at him and, at the same time, disappear into the concrete, to melt away quickly like a drop of rain on a hot day.

-“Good work, Samantha,” Daniels said finally as he turned and walked away.
+“Good work, Samantha.”
+Daniels turned slowly and walked away.
 Sam continued to stare at the ground before glancing up to watch him leave.
 She then returned to her gear, stowing her gloves in her coat, securing her pockets.
 She looked up to see Ty standing near the wall, staring in her direction, not saying a word.